tamas646/mm-tools/migrations/README.md

 3. Once your collaborator pulled your changes (s)he also has to run the script to apply the migrations.

-4. If you want to roll back all migrations, you can use the **reset.sh** or **reset.bat** script to delete all added files or mysql databases.
+4. If you want to roll back all migrations, you can use the **reset.sh** or **reset.bat** script to delete all added files and mysql databases.

 ## config.php